Saint-Jean-Cap-Ferrat

 Saint-Jean-Cap-Ferrat (/fr/; Sant Joan de Cap Ferrat; Italian: San Giovanni Capo Ferrato) is a resort town and commune in the Alpes-Maritimes department in the Provence-Alpes-Côte d'Azur region in Southeastern France.
-In 2012, Cap Ferrat was named the second most expensive residential location in the world, after Monaco.
+In 2012, Cap Ferrat was named the second most expensive residential location in the world, after Monaco, earning it the nickname 'Billionaires' Peninsula'.

 Saint-Jean-Cap-Ferrat is located on a peninsula next to Beaulieu-sur-Mer and Villefranche-sur-Mer and extends out to Cap Ferrat.
 Its tranquility and warm climate make it a favourite holiday destination among the European aristocracy and international rich who visit the French Riviera.

 History

 Saint Jean Cap Ferrat was known to the ancient Greeks as Anao.
 The site of present-day Cap Ferrat was first settled by Celto-Ligurian tribes, then by the Lombards at the end of the 6th century.
 Sant Ospizio (or Saint Hospice), a hermit friar, is said to have inhabited a tower on the Eastern part of the peninsula.